U.N.'s Achim Steiner speaks about climate change, COVID with Reuters

-U.N. official and environmental expert Achim Steiner will speak about the global COVID-19 response and climate change during a virtual Reuters Newsmaker event to mark Earth Day on Thursday.
+(Reuters) - U.N. official and environmental expert Achim Steiner will speak about the global COVID-19 response and climate change during a virtual Reuters Newsmaker event here to mark Earth Day on Thursday.

 Since 2017, Steiner has led the U.N.
 Development Programme (UNDP), which works in around 170 countries to eradicate poverty, reduce inequality and encourage sustainable practices.